UCSB-AMPLab/telar-docs/README.md

 # Telar Documentation

-Official documentation site for [Telar](https://github.com/UCSB-AMPLab/telar), a minimal computing framework for creating visual narrative exhibitions with IIIF images and scrollytelling.
+Official documentation site for [Telar](https://github.com/UCSB-AMPLab/telar), a minimal-computing framework for creating layered IIIF visual narratives for digital scholarship, public exhibitions, community storytelling, and classroom projects.

 ## About

-This is a bilingual (English/Spanish) documentation site built with Jekyll and the just-the-docs theme.
+This is a bilingual (English/Spanish) documentation site built with Jekyll using a custom docs theme with [Pagefind](https://pagefind.app/) search.

 ## Local Development